Release Planner

 Yes — once the page is loaded the tool runs fully in the browser with no server calls.
 All data stays local.
 Reload the page and your plan is restored from localStorage automatically.

-SAFe Planning Artifacts
+SAFe Planning Artifacts (Advanced Mode)

 A Program Increment (PI) is the primary planning horizon in SAFe, typically 10 weeks long and composed of 5 two-week iterations.
 The last iteration is the IP (Innovation & Planning) sprint — marked with a purple background — used for PI planning, inspect & adapt workshops, and innovation time.